 Thomas Graham Jackson - Byzantine and Romanesque Architecture - 1913

 The monastery with its cloister and capitular hall were entirely destroyed in 1562; the vaults of the church collapsed and a much smaller building replaced it.
 Only the façade and the crypt were spared.

 Abbey Church: lintel with classical and medieval features; the image used as background for this page shows a capital decorated with an eagle

-Abbey Church: reliefs in the lower part of the portals: (left) Centaur or Sagittarius hunting a deer, perhaps a reference to a miracle by St. Giles who stopped the arrow a hunter shot to kill the hind, the only companion of the saint when he was a hermit; (right) she-lion feeding her cubs, a symbol of Resurrection
+Abbey Church: reliefs in the lower part of the portals: (left) Centaur or Sagittarius hunting a deer, perhaps a reference to a miracle by St. Giles who stopped the arrow a hunter shot to kill the hind, the only companion of the saint when he was a hermit (you may wish to see a similar relief at S. Zeno in Verona); (right) she-lion feeding her cubs, a symbol of Resurrection

 the central stage is the richest; and though the base or

 podium is ornamented with carved reliefs at the sides of

 the great door, the relief is with consummate art kept so

 flat and slight that it observes the necessary subordination to the Statuary above it.
 Jackson